Want to save more money and curious about how to live a frugal life? Learn what frugal living is and 40 of the best (and easiest) frugal living tips!

 In a nutshell, frugal living means smart money management.
 It’s the act of being incredibly intentional with your spending.

 Living a frugal life doesn’t mean you need to live without and only buy cheap, low-quality products!
 If you do it properly, you’ll be prioritizing the things that truly mean the most to you, so you can spend money on those things while cutting back on other areas.

 The best part about frugality is that you are able to create your own approach and decide what things are most important to you and your lifestyle.

 Does Frugal Mean Cheap?

-Not at all!
-There’s a common negative misconception that frugal living means that you are buying only cheapo products or sacrificing the things that make you truly happy.
+There’s a common negative misconception that frugal living means cheap people who are only buying only cheapo products or sacrificing the things that make you truly happy.

-Having a mindful, frugal approach to your life means that you are prioritizing putting your money towards the things that are really important to you, and choosing to spend less on the things that don’t actually matter that much to you.
+Having a mindful, frugal approach to your life means that you are prioritizing putting your money towards the things that are really important to you.
+By doing this, you are actively choosing to spend less on the things that don’t actually matter that much to you.

 Here’s an easy example: You are daydreaming about a dream vacation to Greece, so you’re choosing to put more money to fund your vacation and have chosen to spend less money on going out to eat every work day.

 Absolutely.
 Frugal living is an EASY way to stop letting money control your life, but you’ve got to look at the positives instead of focusing on the “sacrifices.”

 When it comes to living a frugal life, you’re going to have to give some things up, as in the items that aren’t as important to you (like the work lunches out in the earlier example).
 However, these small sacrifices can add up to incredible benefits down the line.